Jouni Laaksonen 21.1.2019

 I’m eagerly waiting to get the layout to my hands for proofreading.
 It’s always a wonderful moment to see for the first time how the text and photos and maps are combined together to a guidebook!

-Guidebook Hiking in Finland will be published in April 2019, both as printed and as e-book.
+Guidebook Hiking in Finland will be published in May 2019, both as printed and as e-book.
 When I know a more specific date, I’ll add that here.
+(The book was published in June 2019.)

 The book will be sold in many internet book shops internationally.
-And at least in Finland also in normal book shops and nature centres etc. Right now I found it for example in this web book shop: Adlibris.
-When the book is published, I’ll add a permanent page called Books on the top banner of this blog, and there I’ll add links to several web book shops.
+And at least in Finland also in normal book shops and nature centres etc. See Books page.

 * * *